 What do you do with the ashes?

-There are many things you can do with cremated remains.
-Here's an article that details twenty-seven things you can do with ashes.
-And people are coming up with more all the time!
 You can keep the ashes at home in a cremation urn, or bury them at the local cemetery.
 Perhaps your loved one wanted to be scattered at sea or from a helicopter.
-Or maybe you pre-planned and the ashes will go into an urn that fits in a niche at the funeral home's columbarium.
+Anything is - at least potentially - on the table.

 But what if several family members have different ideas about where the remains should go?
 What if each person would like to have the ashes at their house.
 What do you do?